tmtcam-042/FlickrApp/README.md

 Express is used as the backend framework, and React as the frontend framework.

 To run Flickr Search, run 'npm i' from the main directory to install dependencies.
-Then run 'npm start' from the /client directory, and 'nodemon' from the /server directory
+Then run 'npm start' from the /client directory, and 'nodemon' from the /server directory.